 The options were granted with an exercise price equal to 100% of the fair market value of the stock on the date of grant.
-As of December 31, 2008, none of the options granted include stock appreciation rights.
+As of December 31, 2009, none of the options granted include stock appreciation rights.
 The options are granted to employees and associates, have a four-year graded vesting term and generally expire ten years after the date of the grant.
 Each option entitles its holder the right to purchase one ordinary share.
-As of December 31, 2008 and 2007, an aggregate of 82,575 options in respect of the 1991 plan were outstanding and no further options in respect of the 1991 plan are available for future grants.
+As of December 31, 2009 and 2008, an aggregate of 38,575 and 82,575 options in respect of the 1991 plan were outstanding and no further options in respect of the 1991 plan are available for future grants, respectively.
 The Company issues new shares to employees and associates exercising their stock options.